BUMETCS673/project-microserviceteamtwo/Team.md

+# Team Description

+## Pranjal Ekhande
+-  I am the Requirement Leader for this team, I have 3 years of experience to the table.
+-  I have worked extensively on technologies such as Spring Boot, TypeScript, PostgreSQL, and Flask.
+-  I possess expertise in cloud infrastructure automation.
+My proficiency extends to tools like Ansible and Terraform.

 ## Dipayan Mazumder
 - Currently pursuing my Masters in Computer Science Majoring in Cybersecurity.
 - I have done my bachelors in Computer Science.